softprops/serverless-rust/README.md

           method: GET
 ```

 > 💡 The Rust Lambda runtime requires a binary named `bootstrap`.
-This plugin renames the binary cargo builds to `bootstrap` for you before packaging.
-You do **not** need to do this manually in your Cargo.toml configuration file.
+This plugin renames the binary cargo builds to `bootstrap` for you.
+You do **not** need to do this manually in your `Cargo.toml` configuration file.

 ## 🖍️ customize